William J. Brady: Lincoln County War

-Brady sided with the Murphy-Dolan faction in the Lincoln County War.
+Brady sided with the Murphy-Dolan faction in the Lincoln County War and was personally involved in Tunstall's murder.
 Lawrence Murphy owned the mercantile (the dry goods store) and bank in Lincoln, and Sheriff Brady owed him money.
 This put him up against John Tunstall, Alexander McSween, Billy the Kid, and the Regulators.

 In the Spring of 1877, Brady was beaten up by two bravados, believed to be John Tunstall’s cowboys, in the middle of the main street of Lincoln.
 But their identity was never confirmed.
 People speculated that they worked for Tunstall.

 On April 1, 1878, Regulators Jim French, Frank McNab, John Middleton, Fred Waite, Henry Newton Brown and Billy the Kid ambushed Brady and four of his deputies on the main street of Lincoln as reprisal for Tunstall's murder.
 They fired on the five men from behind an adobe wall.
 Brady, aged 48, died of at least a dozen gunshot wounds.
 Deputy George W. Hindman was hit twice, fatally.

-Once the shooting stopped, Billy the Kid and Jim French broke cover and dashed to Brady's corpse, either to get his arrest warrant for McSween or to retrieve Billy's rifle which Brady had kept.
-A surviving deputy, Billy Matthews, wounded both men with a rifle bullet that passed through each of their legs.
-They still managed to escape.
+Once the shooting stopped, Billy the Kid and Fred Waite broke cover and dashed to Brady's corpse, Waite to take Brady's rifle and Billy to retrieve a pearl-handled revolver which Brady had kept.
+A surviving deputy, Billy Matthews, wounded both men with a rifle bullet that passed through the flesh of Billy's right thigh but shattered the leg of Waite.
+They still managed to escape, though Waite was laid up for a few days following.

 Brady was first replaced by John Copeland as sheriff.
 Copeland refused to take sides in the conflict.
 Dolan used his influence to have him replaced by George Peppin.

 It was for the murder of Brady that Billy the Kid was convicted by a territorial court in April 1881, and sentenced to death, a conviction that led to his famous escape from the Lincoln County jail and his subsequent killing by Sheriff Pat Garrett.